ariannalillie/AlgoExpert/Notes/useStateHook.md

 * Use a state setter callback function when our next value depends on our previous value

-* Use arrays and objects to organize and manage related data that tends to change together
+* Use arrays and objects to organize and manage related data that tends to change together.

 * Use the spread syntax on collections of dynamic data to copy the previous state into the next state like so: setArrayState((prev) => [ ...prev ]) and setObjectState((prev) => ({ ...prev }))